 |III||Justice and home affairs - judicial cooperation in civil and criminal matters, police cooperation, immigration policy

 Currently there are 28 Member States of the EU:

 | The Netherlands

 The principal offices of the EU are located in Brussels, Belgium, although other EU institutions have offices in Luxembourg; Frankfurt, Germany; and Strasbourg, France.

 In May 2004, ten new countries joined the European Union, bringing the number of member states to twenty-five.
 Since this enlargement included many Eastern European and Baltic countries, it has greatly expanded the geographic scope of the EU, as well introducing many new official languages.
-As of January 1, 2007, two additional countries, Bulgaria and Romania, have joined the European Union, bringing the total number of member states to 27.
+In 2007, Bulgaria and Romania joined the European Union.
+On July 1, 2013, Croatia joined the EU bringing the total number of countries to 28.

 Further enlargement is still being planned.
-Entry negotiations were begun with Croatia and Turkey in 2005.
+Entry negotiations were begun with Turkey in 2005.
 The application for admission by the former Yugoslav Republic of Macedonia was accepted by the EU in December 2005, although there is not yet a schedule for entry negotiations.
 Iceland's application for admission was accepted in July of 2007 and negotiations began in July of 2010.
 Montenegro received candidate status on December 17, 2010.
 In addition, the EU is looking at the possibility of the other Western Balkan countries joining in the future when they are sufficiently ready.
 These would include Albania, Bosnia & Herzegovina, and Serbia.
-Croatia is an acceding country, expected to join the EU in mid 2013.

 Resources Related to Enlargement